Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Introduction

 \section{Introduction}

-Tabular data are common and essential in both industries and natural sciences; whereas, tabular domain in machine learning has been overlooked \citep{van2024tabular}.
-Among tasks in tabular domain, tabular data synthesis is an important one with many applications, such as augmentation to address data scarcity issues \citep{choi2017generating}, pretraining for downstream tasks \citep{hollmann2023tabpfn}, and privacy protection \citep{hernandez2022synthetic}.
-Recently, the quality of synthetic tabular data has significantly improved with deep diffusion models (DFMs) \citep{ho2020denoising} and large language models (LLMs) \citep{brown2020language}.
+Tabular data are widely used in both industry and natural sciences, yet tabular data remain underexplored in machine learning research~\citep{van2024tabular}.
+Among the various tasks in the tabular domain, data synthesis is particularly important due to its many applications, such as data augmentation to mitigate data scarcity~\citep{choi2017generating}, pretraining for downstream tasks~\citep{hollmann2023tabpfn}, and privacy preservation~\citep{hernandez2022synthetic}.
+Recently, the quality of synthetic tabular data has significantly improved with deep diffusion models (DFMs)~\citep{ho2020denoising} and large language models (LLMs)~\citep{brown2020language}.